Multi-state Models For Disease Histories Based On Longitudinal Data: Flexible Modeling of Disease Histories Using Piecewise Exponential Additive Models

 \subsection{Accounting for dependent left-truncation and inclusion of covariates}

 As discussed in Section \ref{ssec:challenges-left-truncation}, left-truncation may not be independent of event occurrence.
 It is possible to account for this by incorporating state-entry times into the model \citep{beyersmann2011competing, emura2016semiparametric, rennert2022cox}.
+While the exact state-entry time (e.g., the time of CKD onset) is interval-censored, its \textit{detection} time point is known and can be considered an actual new state because treatment, follow-up frequency, etc. change upon \textit{detection}.
 Since PAMs do not rely on the Markov assumption and can flexibly estimate covariate effects, state-entry times (as well as other history-dependent variables) can be directly included into the model, typically as spline-based smooth effects.
 The inclusion of state-entry times $\mathbf{x}_k^{entry} = (t_{\text{entry}\_1}, \ldots, t_{\text{entry}\_{d_k}}$) into a multi-state PAM requires the exact same stratification procedure as required for additional time scales $t_d$ of the \emph{MTS} PAM, including setting $t_{\text{entry}\_d} := 0$ for transitions out of states $\tilde{d}<d$.

 When incorporating relevant state-entry times for transition $k$, $\mathbf{x}_k^{entry}$, in order to account for dependent left-truncation, the hazard becomes